VPAC/seqpar/sequentialandparallelprogramming.md

 ```

 A combined example of many of the clauses to date can be found in the resource file, `Dijkstra.c`, which implements the Dijkstra's algorithm
 for finding the shortest paths between nodes in a graph (e.g., a network).
 The program itself is from Professor Norm Matloff University of California, Davis (original code did not have this attribution).
 Note the use of parallel, single, barrier, and critical clauses in the program.
 The "parallel" clause establishes a directive to have each thread act on the block.
 The "single" clause ensures that only one thread executes the block.
 The "barrier" clause performs a barrier operation.
-Whilst normally implicit, barriers can be overriden with the "nowaitr" clause.
+Whilst normally implicit, barriers can be overriden with the "nowait" clause.
 The "critical" clause ensures a section has lock/unlock operations.

 As a summary is of concepts and clauses, derived from a very similar document from the Lawrence Livermore Natinal Laboratories.